-Table 3-89 Townsend Bombing Range and Vicinity Soil Resources Acres (% of total) Soils Type Description Area 1A Area 1B Area 3 Weston Very Coarse Sand Very deep, poorly drained soil occurs on broad flats, in depressions and along drainage ways.
+Table 3-89 Townsend Bombing Range and Vicinity Soil Resources Soils Type Description Acres (% of to Solis Type Description Area 1A Area 1B Area 3 Weston Very Coarse Sand Very deep, poorly drained soil occurs on broad flats, in depressions and along drainage ways.
 Seasonal high water table that ranges from 0 to 1 foot below the surface for 6 months of the year.
 Slightly susceptible to erosion by water.
 Very highly susceptible to wind erosion.
 Not Present 10.8 (0.22%) Not Present Not Surveyed Areas where no soil survey has been conducted.
-Not Present 648.3 (13.08%) Not Present
+Not Present 648.3 Not Present (13.08%)